Korean language: Gender

 In general, Korean lacks grammatical gender.
-As one of the few exceptions, the third-person singular pronoun has two different forms: 그 geu (male) and 그녀 geu-nyeo (female).
+As one of the few exceptions, the third-person singular pronoun has two different forms: 그 geu (male) and 그녀 geunyeo (female).
 Before 그녀 was invented in need of translating 'she' into Korean, 그 was the only third-person singular pronoun and had no grammatical gender.
 Its origin causes 그녀 never to be used in spoken Korean but appearing only in writing.

 To have a more complete understanding of the intricacies of gender in Korean, three models of language and gender that have been proposed: the deficit model, the dominance model, and the cultural difference model.
 In the deficit model, male speech is seen as the default, and any form of speech that diverges from that norm (female speech) is seen as lesser than.
 The dominance model sees women as lacking in power due to living within a patriarchal society.
 The cultural difference model proposes that the difference in upbringing between men and women can explain the differences in their speech patterns.
 It is important to look at the models to better understand the misogynistic conditions that shaped the ways that men and women use the language.
 Korean's lack of grammatical gender makes it different from most European languages.
 Rather, gendered differences in Korean can be observed through formality, intonation, word choice, etc.